linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/A Strategic Perspective On Bankruptcy.md

 ---
 aliases:
-- Example_Alias_A Strategic Perspective On Bankruptcy
+- A Strategic Perspective On Bankruptcy
-- Alias_17_A Strategic Perspective On Bankruptcy.md
+- A Strategic Perspective On Bankruptcy.md
 tags:
-- tag_example
+-
-- example_tag
+-
 title: A Strategic Perspective On Bankruptcy
 ---
 # A Strategic Perspective On Bankruptcy

 For the managers of a company with obligations to claimholders that exceed its ability to fulfill them,  the choice between out-of-court reorganization and a court-supervised reorganization under Chapter 11 of the U.S. Bankruptcy Code involves complex economic,  legal,  and ethical considerations.